The DAISY Award for Extraordinary Nurses

 Murphy Medical Center DAISY Award honorees receive a pin, certificate and hand-carved stone sculpture titled ‘A Healer’s Touch’.
 Additionally, everyone attending the award ceremony enjoys freshly-baked cinnamon rolls – a favorite of Patrick’s during his illness.

 Fellow employees and patients are encouraged to nominate candidates for the award, based on their commitment to teamwork, quality, safety, compassion and professionalism.
-Dickey joins the ranks of nineteen nurses who have previously received the award since the hospital adopted the recognition program in 2009.
+This year’s DAISY Award winners join the ranks of nineteen nurses who have previously received the award since the hospital adopted the recognition program in 2009.